ZelphirKaltstahl/german-exercises/deutsch-uebungen-en.md

 [^dass_old_spelling]: : According to the old spelling, _dass_ was written with _ß_ instead (_daß_).
 Still many people use _daß_ instead of _dass_.

-1. Es überraschte mich, \ShortBlankText{dass} niemand ans Telefon ging. \shortgap
+1. Es überraschte mich, \ShortBlankText{dass} niemand ans Telefon ging.

 	**English:** It surprised me that no one answered the phone.